radhikap18/website/_product/accessories/power/README.md

 Other types of DC plug commonly used have a 5.5 mm outer diameter with 2.1mm center pin (5.5/2.1).

-This page lists out powers supplies with both 4.75/1.7 and 5.5/2.1 connectors plus some 5.5/2.1 to 4.75/1.7 converters that are required if you have a 5.5/2.1 power supply.
+This page lists out power supplies with both 4.75/1.7 and 5.5/2.1 connectors plus some 5.5/2.1 to 4.75/1.7 converters that are required if you have a 5.5/2.1 power supply.

-The below is more detailed information about selecting the correct DC plug and jack for 96Boards.
+Below is more detailed information about selecting the correct DC plug and jack for 96Boards.

 There are three commonly used DC plug/jack in most consumer products.